Aviva Stadium: Facilities

 The stadium is a bowl shape with four tiers on three sides of the ground; the lower and upper tiers are for general access, the second and third levels feed the second tier for premium tickets and the third tier for corporate boxes.
 The northern end of the stadium, due to its proximity to local housing, incorporates only the lower tier of the bowl.
 This end of the stadium is to be the away stand for football internationals.
 There is one basement level and seven storeys of floors including ground level.
 The premium level holds 10,000 spectators, while the box level holds 1,300.
 The remaining 38,700 seats are shared between the top and bottom tiers.
 The capacity of the stadium was criticised even before its opening for being too small, particularly in light of the large supporter attendance figures for Irish rugby internationals and football internationals at Croke Park since 2007.
 The stadium's roof undulates in a wave-like manner so as to avoid blocking light to local residences.

 Transport connections

 The stadium is served by public transport with Bus and DART.
-More remotely, it may also be reached, following by the Luas and on foot.
+More remotely, it may also be reached by Luas and on foot.
 The stadium is inaccessible by car on match days due to a 1 km car-free exclusion zone in operation.